Smart Contract Audits

 The Smart Contract Auditing Process

-LimeChain uses a variety of methods and approaches when auditing smart contracts.
+LimeChain uses a variety of methods when auditing smart contracts.
 This includes:

 These approaches are used during an audit depending on the type of contract and its complexity.
 Here is how the process of auditing a smart contact unfolds: